CharlieMallon/milestoneThree/README.md

 -   ### Beta

     -
-    -   Tell you how to use the aplication.
+    -   Tell you how to use the application.
     -   Make Responsive on all Devices.

 -   ### Issue 1

     -
     -   Tell you how to use the aplication - with cool arrow graphics in 'slide' format

 -   ### Issue 2

     -

 -   ### Issue 3
     -

 ## Technologies Used